Human Subjects Research Frequently Asked Questions (FAQs)

 When conducting remote research, use the location you will be analyzing the data or doing the work.
 This may be the investigator’s office or an on-campus lab.
 If you are not physically on campus, use your office as the location where research will be overseen.

-I finished entering the information and clicked "finish", do I need to do anything else?
+I finished entering the information and clicked "finish."
+Do I need to do anything else?

 When you are satisfied with the application and are ready to submit the study for IRB review, you must choose "Submit" from the menu options on the left of the main workspace.
 While anyone can create a submission, only the principal investigator or a PI proxy can submit studies to the RAP module of the IRB.
 If you have created an initial review submission on behalf of someone else, the person listed as principal investigator must access the RAP using their DuckID and submit the study or assign a PI Proxy who then can submit the study on their behalf.
 The study will appear in the IRB module of RAP for the principal investigator and everyone listed as a study team member will be able to view the study, but only the PI and PI Proxies may submit an application for review.
+Also see the "How do I know if I have successfully submitted for IRB review?"
+FAQ.

 Do you have guidance materials for the IRB module of the RAP?